- Meet the Coaches

-Nora Anderson is the incoming head of school at Temple Beth Am Day School in Miami, Florida, after serving as head of Carmel Academy in Greenwich, Connecticut for 17 years.
+Nora is the head of school at Temple Beth Am Day School in Miami, Florida, after serving as head of Carmel Academy in Greenwich, Connecticut for 17 years.
 Raised in Lima, Peru, Nora came to the United States for studies.
 In 1984, Nora started her career in the public schools, first as a mathematics teacher, then as a middle school guidance counselor, finally as an assistant principal.
 She holds an advanced degree from Columbia University Business School Executive Education’s Institute for Day School Management.
 Nora has been a mentor to newly appointed heads of schools for RAVSAK’s SuLaM Program as well as DSLTI.
 She has also served on the Connecticut Association of Independent Schools Board of Trustees.

 Rabbi Dr. Rafi Cashman is the head of school at Netivot HaTorah Day School in Toronto.
-He has a doctorate in education from the Ontario Institute for Studies in Education (OISE) at the University of Toronto, as part of which he was a Wexner/Davidson Graduate Fellow, and has private smichah.
+He has a doctorate in education from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+During his studies he also was a Wexner/Davidson Graduate Fellow, and has private semichah.
 He is also a graduate of the Day School Leadership Training Institute (DSLTI).